-Another idea is to place a fabric softener sheet in the bottom of the bag, which will not deodorize but will cover any unsavoury odours.
+Another idea is to place a fabric softener sheet in the bottom of the bag, which will not deodorize but will cover any unsavory odors.
 I find this to be too strong, but if you like it you can try it.

 For a more natural method of the fabric softener sheet idea, you can try this instead.
-Fill a bowl half way with water, add 10 drops of your favourite essential oil (or a mix of 2 or 3), and then soak the cloth in the bowl for about 10 minutes.
+Fill a bowl halfway with water, add 10 drops of your favorite essential oil (or a mix of 2 or 3), and then soak the cloth in the bowl for about 10 minutes.
 Wring out gently and hang to dry.
 The cloth will smell nice and you can place that at the bottom of the bag.

 Finally, you can use newspaper to deodorize.
-It’s hard to believe, but newspaper can absorb odours.
+It’s hard to believe, but newspaper can absorb odors.
 Start by removing all bag contents and crumple up several pieces of newspaper.
-Then, gently spritz the newspaper with water and vanilla extract (don’t soak the stuff, just a light mist will do) and stuff the backpack with newspaper.
+Then, gently spritz the newspaper with water and vanilla extract (don’t soak the stuff, just a light mist will do) and stuff the backpack with the newspaper.
 Let the bag sit for the weekend.
 When the newspaper is removed, you’ll have no smells in the bag, save for vanilla!
-I guess this is dependent on the success of the newspaper industry though…

 Do you have any back to school cleaning questions?
 Let us know!